soobinrho/soobinrho/README.md

 May, 2022 - Spend three hours every week on edX "Calculus 1A: Differentiation" https://www.edx.org/course/calculus-1a-differentiation

-1st Week of May - Not going well.
-I had so much free time, but I spent almost all of them procrastinating, such as watching YouTube on best XLR / USB mics.
+1st Week of May - Spent only around five minutes on the course. (five minutes out of three hours = 2.7%) I had so much free time, but I spent almost all of them procrastinating, such as watching YouTube on best XLR / USB mics.
 At least ten hours a day were spent procrastinating.

 # Past Goals